foobar167/articles/Ubuntu/16_DL4_config.md

 ---
 ## <a name="permissions" />Shows PIDs of NVIDIA processes

+Create `nvidia-show` command for non-root users to view NVidia processes.

 Create and edit file with `visudo` editor in the directory `/etc/sudoers.d/`.